Expand All

 A text editor is a word processor that saves in plain text format.
 This is unlike Word, which saves files in a special format that only Word can read.

-We may have recommended a particular text editor during the Installfest, such as SublimeText.
+We may have recommended a particular text editor during the Installfest, such as Atom.
 You can use any editor you like so long as it saves plain text.

 It'll helpful to keep your text editor running, since you'll be coming back to it often.